 Click & collect

-In second place, SumUp has complimentary payment links to share via QR code, social apps or text, digital gift cards, email invoices and a basic online store created through the app in a few simple steps.
+In second place, SumUp offers complimentary payment links to share via QR code, messaging or text, digital gift cards, email invoices and a basic online store created through the app in a few simple steps.
 A basic virtual terminal can also be activated for most users, including manual card entry at the POS checkout.

-Many of these online payments were introduced as a response to the Covid-19 pandemic, and they are definitely handy for remote or socially distanced payments and online orders, but only Square and SumUp support a click-and-collect service.
+Many of these online payments were introduced as a response to the Covid-19 pandemic, but only Square and SumUp support a click-and-collect service.

 They’re complete business solutions

-All of them have inventory management features for both retail and hospitality, the most advanced coming from Square.
+All three offer inventory management for retail and hospitality, with Square having the most advanced features.

-Zettle only connects with a few accounting systems and ecommerce builders.
-SumUp has a closed system relying on its own features instead of integrations.
+PayPal Point of Sale only connects with a few accounting systems, ecommerce builders and its own business platform.
+SumUp has a closed system relying on its own features, but recently added accounting and ecommerce integrations.

-No matter which platform you choose, you benefit from a lack of contract obligations, monthly fees or complicated terms.
+Whichever platform you choose, there are no contract obligations, monthly fees required or complicated terms.
 Instead, you get simple fees and a trusted payment system designed to help your business grow – it doesn’t get simpler than that.